music-suite/music-suite/docs/src/User-Guide.md

 compoundTime [3,2] 8 :: TimeSignature
 ```

+The default time signature is `4/4` is used (written as *c*).
+We can override this globally using @[timeSignature].

 ```music+haskell
 timeSignature (3/8) $ pseq [db,eb,f]
 ```

-@[timeSignatureDuring]
+We can also set the time signature for a specific time span using  @[timeSignatureDuring]

 Time signature changes will always force a new bar.

-Part-specific time signatures (save for transposing instruments) are not supported.
+Part-specific key signatures (save for transposing instruments) are not supported.

 ### Converting from one time signature to another